abhivetukuri/Fix-Parser/README.md

 mvn exec:java -Dexec.mainClass="com.fixparser.example.FixParserExample"
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - FIX Protocol specification (FIX 4.4)
 - Java NIO ByteBuffer for zero-copy operations
 - JUnit 5 for comprehensive testing

-## Support

-For questions, issues, or contributions, please open an issue on GitHub or contact the maintainers.